 If your HR vendor provides error reports for the new hire integration, please be sure to use an email alias (i.e., NewHireHRTeam@mycompany.com).
 Instead of assigning an email address belonging to a specific person to receive error messages, use an alias email address.
 Doing so will ensure that all appropriate team members have access to the error notifications.
 And if your staff changes for any reason, your team will still be informed of critical data errors.
 Just ask your IT team to create an email alias to handle error monitoring.

-It's frustrating to "lose" a new hire in the system after you have spent so much time entering their data.
-With these tips, you'll quickly recognize where your data input errors might be hiding.
-If you take steps to input data accurately the first time, it will save you frustration and time spent looking for your "lost" hires.
+It’s frustrating to “lose” a new hire in the system after you have spent so much time entering their data.
+With these tips, you’ll quickly recognize where your data input errors might be hiding.
+Taking steps to input data accurately the first time will save you frustration and time spent looking for your “lost” hires.